jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we don’t work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners work in the [service economy inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
 And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder anymore.

 Yet, we still value micro-management.
-In fact, to earn a better living usually means to "move up" and get a higher position, despite the fact people aren't machines on a interconnected assembly line.
+In fact, to earn a better living today still usually means to "move up" and get a higher position inside management.

-It's time for todays workplaces to transform the same way the manufacturing already has.
-We modernize them today by empowering workers and customers to collaborate directly.
+It's time for todays workplaces to modernize.
+We do so by empowering workers and customers to collaborate directly.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
-For example, when we Google something, the advanced search engine isn't giving us the answer.
+For example, when we Google something, the advanced search engine isn't making up its own answer.
 It's helping us find answers other people have made on their own websites.
-Google is great precisely because it facilitates mass-collaboration.
-What prevents this kind of efficiency at work is the holdover of excessive management.
+Google is great precisely because it connects two strangers; one with a question, the other with an answer.
+What prevents this kind of collaboration and efficiency at work is the holdover of excessive management.

 For example, prior to the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these specialists, and we got a work culture of "workers" and "management".

 Modern digital technology, however, flips the power dynamic.

 That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives blacksmiths back the levers of power and let's them run their own business again.
-The Internet Age will continue to distribute the freedom to work alone or in smaller gorups to other specialists like programmers, underwriters, and contractors.
+The Internet Age will continue to distribute the freedom to work to specialists like programmers, underwriters, and contractors.

-Liberating more individuals is how the "player god" of the Internet Age will get populated.
+Liberating individuals to return to a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
 Our culture of micro-management by layers of management is rotting our economy.
-While we'll always need mentors, authority figures, and administrators (especially in massive industries).
-Since 1970, there's been a huge bureaucratic creep throughout our economy.
+While we'll always need mentors, authority figures, and administrators (especially in massive industries), since 1970, there's been a huge bureaucratic creep.
+We already saw it with the 3500% increase of middlemen in our medical system.

+But it doesn't stop there.
 For example, in 1994, famed aerospace engineer Ben Rich (who created stealth technology) said only about 45 percent of a procurement budget is actually spent producing the hardware.
 The rest goes to bureaucratic madness.
 Which is why development costs of fighter jets increased by a factor of 100 since the 1950s.

 Today there’s an entire class of "eight different bosses": consultants, administrators, managers, and executives who don’t know the skills of their respective industry like nursing, engineering, and (definitely not) cleaning.
 Their power is simply to keep the Industrial Age mentality alive by creating, distributing, and monitoring things like regulations, manuals, and memos.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of all the rules our bureaucratic establishment makes._

-For historical context, in 100 the Roman Empire ruled over a third of the worlds population.
-The era of "Roman Peace" was a time of prosperity not seen until about 1700.
-And the Romans did this with only several hundred state bureaucrats (source).
-Cities and their peoples largely regulated their own lives.
+For historical context, in 100 AD the Roman Empire ruled over a third of the worlds population.
+This era of "Roman Peace" was a time of great prosperity not seen again until about 1700.
+And the Romans did all this with only several hundred state bureaucrats (source).
+Cities and their peoples largely regulated their own lives on Main Street.
 Not a direct comparison since our world's are much different.
 But that should make you think.
-Meeting a Roman bureaucrat was us meeting a physicist.
+Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied up to live a daily life.

 Even Roman military officers didn't have professional schools.
-They learned on the job, and did just fine.
+For hundreds of years they were the world's best engineers and fighters.
+But soldiers and officers a like all learned on the job, and did just fine.

-We'll never be free of bureaucracy or rules.
+I'm not saying we'll never be free of bureaucracy or rules.
 Like players on a sports team, player gods will always need administrators, leaders, and coaches.
 But, we don't need so many middlemen.
-The team can make it's own decisions when every speciality from forward, defender, therapist, ball-boy, is geared towards the same goal: win.
+Humanity is excellent at self-organizing when each speciality from forward, defender, coach, and ball-boy, is geared towards the same goal; to win the game.

 But that's getting hard to do in today's bureaucratic world of "eight different bosses".
 Which is not an exaggeration.
 The next time you're at a fast-food place, ask to speak to the decision-maker; you'll get a corporate directory that never ends.

 Prior to the Industrial Age you'd speak with the cook or owner, get your answer, and go back to living your life.
 Which is also how the Internet Age will work too.
 Large corporations where once needed because Industrial Age technology was so bulky and expensive.
-But, the Internet Age democratizes technology the way blackpowder did in the past.
+But, since Internet Age technology gets cheaper and smaller it democratizes power.

 Regardless, today's culture benefits managers, consultants, and executives.
 Thus, they want to keep things the same.
 And this creates much antagonism—primarily because we can see mass-collaboration of frontline specialists working already.
-It typically goes by the name “Wikinomics,” and it’s sweeping through our economy.
+It typically goes by the name share economy, crowd-sourcing, and Wikinomics.

+I call it the return of Main Street economics and it’s sweeping through our economy.
 In addition to popular apps like Airbnb and Etsy, there are countless examples in the open-source community alone.
 Each open-source project showcases mass-collaboration.
 The community comes together to make a core technology.
 Groups then use the core technology to create specialized products.

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want; gatekeepers be damned!
 And this aspect of mass collaboration hasn’t just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
 It’s also how Linux, Android, Chrome, and many other excellent services work too.